Yrh7383111/CampHub/README.md

 # CampHub
-CampHub is an data sharing website which allows fans to manage their campgrounds with unique functionalities, including global search, profile, comment, review and notification.
+CampHub is a data-sharing website which allows fans to manage their campgrounds with unique functionalities, including global search, profile, map, comment, review and notification.

 ## Project Setup